 UNESCO GLOBAL GEOPARK

-Double Haven (section 2 of the 7 DAY Global GeoPark Tour) is in the far north eastern region of Hong Kong SAR with NO road access to any part of the country park.
+Double Haven is a secluded and remote part of Hong Kong situated in the far north east corner far north eastern corner of the country.
+There is NO road access to any part of this country park.
 Over the next few days we are completely isolated while we are in the lagoon.
+It is surreal and always calm.

 WHAT TO EXPECT